yusufdemrr/JotPilot/README.md

 # Jotform AI RAG Agent

-This project is a RAG (Retrieval-Augmented Generation) based AI agent, built with LangGraph, that answers user questions about Jotform using its help documentation as a knowledge base.
+This project is an AI agent designed to interact with the Jotform website.
+It combines a **RAG (Retrieval-Augmented Generation)** knowledge base with a **web automation agent** built on LangGraph to understand user objectives and execute tasks in a browser.

 ---

 ## 🚀 Features

+-   **RAG Knowledge Base:**
     -   **Data Collection:** Automatically scrapes data from Jotform's help pages using `crawler.py`.
--   **Data Processing:** intelligently splits the raw text into semantically meaningful chunks optimized for RAG using `chunker.py`.
+    -   **Data Processing:** Intelligently splits raw text into semantically meaningful chunks using `chunker.py`.
--   **Vector Database:** Converts text chunks into vector embeddings and stores them in a **Qdrant** database using `embedding_service.py`.
+    -   **Vector Database:** Converts text chunks into vector embeddings and stores them in a **Qdrant** database.
--   **Intelligent Chat:** Generates context-aware answers to user questions by retrieving relevant information from Qdrant and feeding it to an LLM.
+-   **Action Agent Core:**
+    -   **Web Perception:** Uses `Playwright` via a `BrowserManager` to see and analyze the content of live web pages.
--   **Scalable Architecture:** The entire chat flow is built on **LangGraph**, allowing for easy integration of new tools and capabilities in the future.
+    -   **Decision Engine:** The core logic is built on **LangGraph**, allowing the agent to create multi-step plans, reason about its actions, and decide on the next best step.
--   **Memory:** Remembers the conversation history to provide a more natural and coherent chat experience.
+    -   **Tool Use:** The architecture is built to use "tools."
+The RAG system now functions as a `rag_tool` that the main agent can consult when it needs theoretical knowledge.
+-   **Developer Mode:** Includes a `run_developer_mode.py` script to visually test the agent's actions in a real browser window.

 ---